jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Quite the intro.
 The details are in the following chapters.

+--

+---

+The stage is set.
+You are in the story of life, but struggle going from branch to branch.
+To evolve, you must realize one truth: you are not a biological being, but a technological one.
+This journey of enlightenment will reveal the masks of identity you wear in a world full of falsehoods.
+With each page you turn in this book, you will learn true morality and humanity as you take on life's willingness to adapt itself to overcome whatever lies ahead to survive and prosper.

+- we live on the tree of ongoing evolution.
+- ideological loyalty keeps us jumping from branch to branch.
+- faceless life vs formed/masked identity.
+- entropy vs life.
+- reorienteing the story of life and the humans and technology inside it.

 ## Foreword

 To be done.
 Or redone.
 Eating peanut butter and jelly sandwiches.
 On the train, reading and thinking "what will the next few page of this book be? not realizing the preceeding pages would be mythologized as approxmizations.